ballerina-attic/messaging-with-jms-queues/README.md

 ```

 The above segment contains the `jndi.properties` file used in this sample.
 This file contains the details to manage connections for JMS.
 For this point-to-point example, we require to register the `connectionfactory.[jndiname]` and
 `queue.[jndiName]`.
-Inline comments added for clear understanding.

 ### <a name="Implementation"></a> Implementation

 Let's get started with the implementation of `jms_producer_utils.bal`file, which contains the JMS configurations required by the message producer.
 Refer the code attached below.
+Inline comments are added for better understanding.

 ##### jms_producer_utils.bal
 ```ballerina